HL7/fhir-registry-protocols-ig/input/pagecontent/use_cases.md

-1. <html:span xmlns:html="http://www.w3.org/1999/xhtml" id="DefineSubmission-2">Update submission definition artifacts.</html:span>
+1. Update submission definition artifacts.

    A previously submitted definition artifact is updated to add data submission requirements.

-1. <html:span xmlns:html="http://www.w3.org/1999/xhtml" id="DefineSubmission-3">Create submission definition artifacts.</html:span>
+1. Create submission definition artifacts.

    The Registry Authority creates a transformation and submits it to a repository for distribution to registry submitters.